Photo: Computer-aided Design and Drafting instructor, Roberto Romano

-The combination of drafting skills and work experience gives our graduates a strong competitive edge in the CADD industry.
+The combination of drafting skills and work experience gives our graduates a strong competitive edge in the CAD industry.

-Q: What kinds of hands-on projects do students complete in your class?
+Q: What kinds of hands-on projects do students work on in class?

 Roberto: At the end of every track we do a final project.
 It can be an independent or group project, which students complete on their own without the help of the instructor.

-Q: What kinds of CADD jobs will students qualify for after completing the program?
+Q: What kinds of CAD jobs will students qualify for after completing the program?